Singularities and full convergence of the M\"obius-invariant Willmore flow in the $3$-sphere

-which is just the asserted convergence \eqref{Hausdorff.converg} and shows particularly, that $\textnormal{spt}(\mu)$ has to be contained in $\sphere^3$.
-Moreover, as explained below Remark \ref{complex.conformal} we obtain unique smooth metrics $g_{\textnormal{poin},j}$ of zero scalar curvature and unit volume on $\Sigma$, such that each immersion $F_{t_{j}}$ is uniformly conformal w.r.t. $g_{\textnormal{poin},j}$ in the sense of Definition \ref{conformal.immersion}, i.e. such that there holds:
+which is just the asserted convergence \eqref{Hausdorff.converg} and shows particularly that $\textnormal{spt}(\mu)$ has to be contained in $\sphere^3$, whenever $\mu \not =0$.
+Again because of $\mu\not =0$ we can apply here Proposition 2.1 in \cite{Schaetzle.Conf.factor.2013} and infer that $\textnormal{spt}(\mu)$ is an orientable and embedded Lipschitz-surface, having genus either $0$ or $1$, and that $\mu$ has constant Hausdorff-$2$-density $1$. \item[2)] Now we suppose that the limit varifold $\mu$ in \eqref{weak.convergence.mu} respectively in \eqref{mu.in.the.limit} is non-trivial and that its support $\textnormal{spt}(\mu)$ is an embedded torus in $\sphere^3$.
+For ease of notation and in view of the aims of this part of the theorem we may relabel henceforth the subsequence $\{F_{t_{j_l}}\}$ satisfying \eqref{weak.convergence.mu} and \eqref{Hausdorff.converg} into $\{F_{t_{j}}\}$.
+As explained in Remark \ref{complex.conformal} we obtain unique smooth metrics $g_{\textnormal{poin},j}$ of zero scalar curvature and unit volume on $\Sigma$, such that each immersion $F_{t_{j}}$ is uniformly conformal with respect to $g_{\textnormal{poin},j}$ in the sense of Definition \ref{conformal.immersion}, i.e. such that there holds:

-for unique functions $u_{j} \in C^{\infty}(\Sigma)$.
-On account of statement \eqref{monotonic.Will} we can apply here Theorem 5.2 in \cite{Kuwert.Li.2012} respectively Theorem 1.1 in \cite{Riviere.Lip.conf.imm.2013} and thus infer, that the complex structures $S(F_{t_{j}}(\Sigma))$ corresponding to the conformal classes of the metrics $g_{\textnormal{poin},j}$ in \eqref{conformal.reparametrization} are contained in some compact subset of the moduli space $\Mill_1$.
-Hence, again up to extraction of a subsequence - which we shall relabel again - there have to exist diffeomorphisms $\Phi_j:\Sigma \stackrel{\cong}\longrightarrow \Sigma$, such that